devopsext/telegraf/plugins/inputs/upsd/README.md

   ## from the NUT server ONCE for each UPS.
   ## Please attach this information when reporting issues!
   # log_level = "trace"
-  ## from the NUT server ONCE for each UPS.
-The output is only available when
-  ## running Telegraf in debug-mode.
-  ## Please attach this information when reporting issues!
-  # dump_raw_variables = false
 ```

 ## Pitfalls